ITI/memorizer/Documentation/memorizer/reference.rst

     of the setting ``log_live_enabled``.
 When the data is exhausted, Memorizer does not return an EOF condition, but waits for more data instead.
-Programs that read from ``kmap_stream`` typically never exit and mulled be signaled via Control-C or the ``kill`` command.
+Programs that read from ``kmap_stream`` typically never exit and must be signaled via Control-C or the ``kill`` command.
     For more information on the data format, see :ref:`debugfs-kmap-stream`.

 ``allocations``